-Heading to UK and Ireland and looking for something to do or a place to visit.
-Coast Radar is not just a beach list but we bring you the whole UK and Ireland coast including castles, lighthouses, museums, beautiful gardens, National Trust and other heritage properties.
+Heading to UK and Ireland and looking for something to do or a place to visit nearby.
+Coast Radar is not just a list of beaches but we bring you the whole UK and Ireland coast including castles, lighthouses, piers, museums, beautiful gardens, seaside towns, National Trust and other heritage properties.

-Finding the right UK and Ireland day out for your family is easy – simply explore the links below, hit the jump to my location button or use the search at the top of the page to plan your next UK and Ireland activity.
+Finding the best things to see and do on a UK and Ireland day out with your family or friends is easy – simply explore the links below, to find the closest hit the jump to my location compass or use the search bar to plan where your next UK and Ireland activity could be.